Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the MegaQC related environment variables are set to:
+By default, the UltraQC related environment variables are set to:

 .. code-block::

    MEGAQC_PRODUCTION=1
    MEGAQC_SECRET="SuperSecretValueYouShouldReallyChange"
    MEGAQC_CONFIG=""
-   APP_MODULE=megaqc.wsgi:app
+   APP_MODULE=ultraqc.wsgi:app
    DB_HOST="127.0.0.1"
    DB_PORT="5432"
-   DB_NAME="megaqc"
+   DB_NAME="ultraqc"
-   DB_USER="megaqc"
+   DB_USER="ultraqc"
-   DB_PASS="megaqcpswd"
+   DB_PASS="ultraqcpswd"

-To run MegaQC with custom environment variables use the ``-e key=value`` run options.
+To run UltraQC with custom environment variables use the ``-e key=value`` run options.
 For more information, please read
 `Docker - setting environment variables <https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file>`_.
-Running MegaQC for example with a custom database password works as follows:
+Running UltraQC for example with a custom database password works as follows:

 .. code-block:: bash

-   docker run -e DB_PASS=someotherpassword multiqc/megaqc
+   docker run -e DB_PASS=someotherpassword multiqc/ultraqc

 Furthermore, be aware that the default latest tag will typically be a development version and may not be very stable.
 You can specify a tagged version to run a release instead:

 .. code:: bash

-   docker run -p 80:80 multiqc/megaqc:v0.2.0
+   docker run -p 80:80 multiqc/ultraqc:v0.2.0

 Also note that docker will use a local version of the image if it exists.
-To pull the latest version of MegaQC use the following command:
+To pull the latest version of UltraQC use the following command:

 .. code:: bash

-   docker pull multiqc/megaqc
+   docker pull multiqc/ultraqc

 Using persistent data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^